guojienju/guojienju.github.io/_pages/about.md

   - /about.html
 ---

-I am a tenured associate professor at Nanjing University.
-I received my PhD from Nanjing University in 2013.
-My current research interest is mainly in computer graphics, virtual reality and 3D vision.
+I am a tenured associate professor at the School of Computing Science, Nanjing University.
+I received my Ph.D.
+Degree from the School of Computing Science, Nanjing University in 2013, advised by Prof. Jingui Pan.

+My current research interest lies in computer graphics, virtual reality and 3D vision.